 Hudak reconceptualizes the way in which we view the U.S. presidency and the goals and behaviors of those who hold the nation’s highest office.
-He dissects the mechanisms and techniques presidents employ in order to make federal agencies responsive to his or her needs.
-Hudak reveals not only what White Houses have done in distributing presidential pork, but also how they go about it.
+He illustrates that presidents and their White Houses are indeed complicit in distributing presidential pork—and how they do it.
 The result is an illuminating and highly original take on presidential power and public policy.